GamesCreed

 Hitting the ball at a good time will avoid getting strikes.

 The button layout is balanced.
 It isn’t too easy or difficult.
 There is always help for gamers of any level.
 You are given buttons to perform different throws, batting, catching, etc. Some people may struggle at first, but with more experience, it gets a lot easier.
-You also can choose which button configuration you’d like to use depending on your play style.
+You can also choose which button configuration you’d like to use depending on your play style.

 MLB The Show 22’s visuals are not too shabby.
 The graphics aren’t stellar looking, but it doesn’t threaten the game’s quality overall.
 Some vibrant colours deserve some praise, and it’s imposing that each stadium’s designs look just like the ones you visit or see on television.
 There are more than enough colours to give this game an appropriate look.
 However, the character’s models need a little work done.
-Some of the players don’t look exactly like the real-life figures, and you can sometimes notice glitches appearing—especially when there’s a mini cutscene or during some animations or something on the lines.
+Some of the players don’t look exactly like the real-life figures, and you can sometimes notice glitches appearing, especially when there’s a mini cutscene or during some animations or something on the lines.

 MLB The Show 22’s audio is excellent.
 Although the gameplay is outstanding, it’s not a baseball game without the sounds to support it.
 If you’ve been to a game or even watched them on TV, you will understand the importance of good music and sound effects.
 The music and sound effects used during a match make you feel like you are actually at the game.
 And when you include the real-lifestyle commentary from the broadcasters, there’s not much you can ask for.
-Let’s not forget the fan’s reactions to your performances.
-Getting huge applauses for getting home runs can give you goosebumps.
+Let’s not forget the fans’ reactions to your performances.
+Getting huge applause for getting home runs can give you goosebumps.
 The song choices are also pretty good.

 Ultimately, MLB The Show 22 delivers almost everything you could want in a baseball game.
 San Diego Studio has done a fantastic job giving us one of the most authentic experiences you could endure in a sports title, especially regarding current generation gaming.
 And with the new MLB season’s arrival, you are getting the complete package as a baseball fan.
 However, some issues, such as glitches, need to be corrected, but most cases should be rectified with some updates.
 I would recommend this game.